Hanoi to Ha Giang loop

 You can also arrange a private car through any travel agency in the Old Quarter of Hanoi; always ask for the price before booking one.

-For your reference, my own private service of choice, Vietrapro, offers single trips of 155 USD for a four-seater car and 160 USD for a seven-seater.
+For your reference, my private service of choice, Lan Ha Xanh Travel, offers single trips of 155 USD for a four-seater car and 160 USD for a seven-seater car.

 Most agencies should range from 150 USD to 200 USD for a single trip, but it also depends on the quality of the car.